 Suddenly things became very clear – as Jason suggested they would.
 There was nothing to debate.
 Decisions became obvious.
 Things I had long struggled with simply fell into place – as they found resolution immediately because I had created a framework that protected me from the nebulous.

-Since then I have updated the document several times – and eventually turned it into something that aligns my purpose and values – and what I want to do it business and in life.
+Since then I have updated the document several times – and eventually turned it into something that aligns my purpose and values – and what I want to do in business and in life.

 It’s an exercise that certainly could change your business – and maybe even your life.